New eTRAC system for streamlined reviews

 The Antiquities Code of Texas (the Code) was enacted in 1969 to protect archeological sites and historic buildings on public land.
 The law was precipitated by an incident in the late 1960s wherein a sunken 16th century Spanish treasure ship was plundered without regard for proper archeological controls, and significant historical information was lost.

-The Code requires state agencies and political subdivisions of the state — including cities, counties, river authorities, municipal utility districts, and school districts — to notify the Texas Historical Commission (THC) of ground-disturbing activity on public land and work affecting publicly owned historic buildings.
+The Code requires state agencies and political subdivisions of the state — including cities, counties, river authorities, municipal utility districts, and school districts — to notify the Texas Historical Commission (THC) of ground-disturbing activity on public land and work affecting state-owned historic buildings.
 The law also established the designation of State Antiquities Landmark, which may be applied to historic buildings and archeological sites.
 The Antiquities Code (Texas Natural Resource Code, Title 9, Chapter 191) and accompanying Rules of Practice and Procedure (Texas Administrative Code, Title 13, Chapter 26) can be found under Statutes, Regulations, and Rules.

 Examples of projects that require review under the Antiquities Code of Texas include: